gsm1011/hadoop.admin/manuscript/chapter6.md

 following steps, we assume to check the status of local JobTracker process.

-Select the “Local Process” radio button and then click “Connect” button.
+Select the "Local Process" radio button and then click "Connect" button.
 We can get a monitoring window, as shown in Figure [fig:jconsole.jobtracker] after waiting for a few moments.